andrew-mendes/Frets/README.md

 - Install the requirements
 - From the programs' path run `python frets.py`

-Option 2 (Windows only):
+Option 2 (Windows only): *Not including Sep 11, 2023 update yet*

 - Unzip the installer and run _Frets_Installer.exe_
 - Follow the Wizard :mage_man:
-- Run the program in admin mode to be able to export PDFs
+- Run the program in admin mode to be able to export PDFs.

 ---
 **License:**